Home / Resume / Healthcare / Nursing Resume

 Frequently asked questions

-One page for new graduates and nurses with under 7 years of experience.
-Two pages for experienced nurses with specialty certifications, committee involvement, publications, or management experience.
+One page for new graduate registered nurses and RNs with under 7 years of experience.
+Two pages for experienced RNs with specialty certifications such as CCRN or CEN, committee involvement, publications, or charge nurse and management experience.

-Should I put my nursing license number on my resume?
+Should I put my RN license number on my resume?

 Yes.
-Include your license type (RN or LPN), state, license number, and expiration date.
-Many recruiters verify licenses before scheduling interviews, and having it readily available speeds up the process.
+Include your Registered Nurse (RN) license type, the state board that issued it, the license number, and the expiration date.
+Many recruiters verify the license against the state board before scheduling interviews, and having it readily available speeds up the process.

-What is the most important section of a nursing resume?
+What is the most important section of a registered nurse resume?

 Your licenses and certifications section.
-In nursing, credentials are the primary screening criteria.
-BLS, ACLS, PALS, and specialty certifications (CCRN, CEN, etc.) should be near the top and clearly formatted.
+For registered nurses, the RN license and NCLEX-RN passage are the primary screening criteria.
+BLS, ACLS, PALS, and specialty certifications such as CCRN or CEN should appear near the top and be clearly formatted so ATS keyword filters can read them.

-How do I handle gaps in my nursing career?
+How do I handle gaps in my registered nurse career?

 Be straightforward.
 If you took time off for family, education, or personal reasons, a brief note is fine.
-Focus on what you did to stay current: continuing education, refresher courses, or volunteer work.
-Many hospitals offer return-to-practice programs.
+Focus on how you kept your RN license active and current: continuing education hours, BLS and ACLS renewals, refresher courses, or per diem work.
+Many hospitals offer return-to-practice programs for nurses re-entering the field.

 Build your nursing resume now